Why Do I Shut Down When I’m Upset?

 These are just a few reasons why someone may experience emotional shutdown when they are upset.

-The truth is, the best way to understand your behavior is to undergo cognitive behavioral therapy.
+The truth is, the best way to understand your behavior is to undergo cognitive behavioral therapy (CBT), which can be provided by a professional mental health therapist.
 However, learning about your behavior is a great step into figuring out your reactions, and finding a balance in your life.

 In this article, we will explain some reasons why people shut down when they are upset, and ways to solve this issue.

 Shutting down emotionally when overwhelmed is a common response.
 It occurs when a person is unable to process the intense emotions they are experiencing.
 This can happen for a variety of reasons, such as past traumas, stress, or anxiety.
 Emotional shutdowns can also be a sign of a deeper issue that needs to be addressed.
 For further insight into coping with intense emotions, consider reading 10 exercises that give you the mental health boost you need.

 Emotional Shutdown As A Self Defense Mechanism